da99/www_app/README.md

 Security:
 -----------

-1) All data from user should be run through `:render` to ensure sanitization/escaping.
+1) Server-side: All data from user should be run through `:render` to ensure sanitization/escaping.

+2) Server-side: All JS meant for :script tags should be escaped before encoded into JSON.

-2) `:inner_html/:inner_text` -- only uses content from the server
-after it has been sanitized/escaped.
+3) Client-side: No untrusted data presented to user: `:inner_html/:inner_text`: only uses content from the server after it has been sanitized/escaped.

-3) No client-side sanitization/escaping.
+4) Client-side: No client-side sanitization/escaping.
 Too many bugs and security issues because of browser incompability/implementations.
 Content to be used in client-size JS can only come from the server using "lockboxed vars".

+5) Client-side: When using `:inner_html`, check for: `/<script/i` in String.

+6) All forms require a CSRF token.

 Ruby:
 --------------